yfiua/example-jena-dbpedia/README.md

 # example-jena-dbpedia

+This is the simplest example to SPARQL-query DBpedia using Apache Jena.
 It runs the following SPARQL query:
 ```
 SELECT ?prop ?place WHERE { <http://dbpedia.org/resource/%C3%84lvdalen> ?prop ?place .}
 ```